How to Set Up File Storage in Flowise

 Step 1: Create the Custom Tool Node

 Flowise lets you extend agents through Custom Tools.
-We'll create one that uploads files to Fastio and returns a download link.
+We'll create one that uploads a small text file to Fastio and returns the new file ID.
+The same call works on Flowise's HTTP Request node if you prefer a visible node on the canvas.
 In your Flowise dashboard:

 - Go to Tools in the left sidebar